poojarao8/big-Q-hackathon/delta/README.md

 The key information you need is under the `Or copy and paste one of these URLs:` line (4th line in the snippet above).
 You will need the name of the compute node where the container is running.
 In this example, the node name is `gpua017`.

 ### Tunnel through the login node into the compute node
-With this information in hand, open another Terminal window (don't close the previous one!), and enter the following command, replacing `YouserUserName` with your username, `NodeName` with what you got in the previous step and `PortNumber` with the four-digit code you chose before.
+With this information in hand, open another Terminal window (don't close the previous one!), and enter the following command, replacing `YOURUSERNAME` with your username, `NODENAME` with what you got in the previous step and `PORTNUMBER` with the four-digit code you chose before.
 ```
-ssh -l YourUserName -L 127.0.0.1:PortNumber:NodeName.delta.internal.ncsa.edu:PortNumber dt-login.delta.ncsa.illinois.edu
+ssh -l YOURUSERNAME -L 127.0.0.1:PORTNUMBER:NODENAME.delta.internal.ncsa.edu:PORTNUMBER dt-login.delta.ncsa.illinois.edu
 ```
 You will be prompted to authenticate on Delta again.